khaledsAlshibani/c--linkedlists-inside-linkedlist/src/include/Menu/README.md

 # `Menu` Class Overview

-The `Menu` class job is to let the user w
+The `Menu` class job is to let the user interacting with the program, by displaying a menu of operations and processing the operation they want to process.

 ## Contents